MattMS/my-thoughts/on/working_to_be_redundant/README.md

 ### Code review

-If someone can follow and understand what I have done, without me giving them clues, then I know it is safe.
+If someone can follow what I have done, without me giving them clues, then there is a better chance it is understandable.

 They may even suggest another approach that I had not considered.